Budgeting Made Easy

 Separating monthly savings from cash flow

-One mistake that people often make in budgeting is how to treat savings.
-Some people think savings is the same as free cash flow – i.e. you save whatever you have left at the end of the month.
-But this is a good way to never save anything!
+One mistake people often make in budgeting is how they treat savings.
+Some people think savings is the same as free cash flow — i.e., you save whatever you have left at the end of the month.
+But this is a good way never to save anything!

 If you keep that 5-10% separate from the 25% of your income that you maintain for free cash flow, you protect your savings.
 This ensures that you don’t drain your emergency savings each month on those unexpected expenses that inevitably come up.